 Eating a tablespoon of either tahini or peanut butter is beneficial as part of a well-balanced, hypocaloric diet.
-But, tahini is best for weight loss, as it has a superior nutritional value.
+But, tahini is better for weight loss, as it has a superior nutritional value.

 Peanut butter and tahini are nutrient-rich spreads.
 Both are beneficial for weight loss when consumed in moderation.